eduardo2231/Class-10.2-Tuplas-/README.md

-# wow, this was amazing to do
+# Wow, this was amazing to do